Cyclones in Zimbabwe

 tropical storm

-The cyclone did not make direct landfall.
-On January 17th, 2019 at 5:00 pm it had the shortest distance at about 328 km southwest of Chiredzi in Masvingo.
+The cyclone did not make direct landfall in Zimbabwe.
+On January 22nd, 2019 at 2:00 am it had the shortest distance at about 273 km west of Nyanga in Manicaland.

 These evaluations are based on data from the National Centers for Environmental Information of the National Oceanic and Atmospheric Administration (NOAA).
 Individual data have been summarized or translated.